social-protocols/dri-in-polis/docs/validity-test/README.md

     - For each of the 19 cases in Niemeyer et al. (2023), shuffle profiles 1,000–10,000 times to build a null distribution of DRI and the **DRI delta** (change from pre- to post-deliberation).
     - Compute p-values: *Is the observed increase in DRI larger than expected if there was no intersubjective consistency?*
 2. **Domain-restriction simulations.**
     - Simulate groups with a known linear logic linking considerations to preferences.
-Vary the range of generated *ρ*<sub>C</sub> to test how DRI and Pearson's *r* respond.
+Vary the range of generated *ρ*<sub>C</sub> to test how DRI and Pearson's *ρ* respond.
 3. **Cross-case meta-analysis.**
     - Apply these tests across all 19 forums; examine whether design features (group-building, complexity, decision-impact) predict *statistically significant* gains in intersubjective consistency.
 4. **Refining the index.**